Mental Health Therapist Online California: Counselor in California

 Identities and relationships come in many different forms and wear a variety of different labels.
 Those who don’t resonate with “traditional definitions” based on monogamy are often marginalized.
 They can have difficulty finding a safe and accepting place to work on physical and mental health issues, trauma, and relationships.

-I offer online therapy for neurodiversity.
-My practice is inclusive.
+I offer inclusive online therapy for neurodiversity throughout California, Nevada, and Florida.
 I support diverse identities and relationships.
 Judgement has no place here.
+My practice is inclusive.
 Everyone is welcome.

-If you are looking for an inclusive therapist who understands neurodiversity and the issues nerodiverse people experience, I'd love to meet you and have a chat about the kind of support you need.
+If you are looking for a non-judgemental therapist who understands neurodiversity and the issues nerodiverse people experience, I'd love to meet you and have a chat about the kind of support you need.
 Check out my "about me" page to learn about my life experiences living with a neurodiverse brain.